sitiporn/DebiasNeuro-components/README.md

 # Debias Neuro-components leveraging Causal mediation analysis

 ## Todo
-- [ ] NIE of individual neurons
+- [x] NIE of individual neurons
-    - [ ] use validation set samples 2000 by balancing entailment and non-entailment(neutral and contradiction) inference from splited validation set to get predictions
-    - [ ] perform data analysis to get theshold word overlap 80 percent and 20 percent from splited validation set to get HOL and LOL set
+    - [x] computing theshold scores using data from whole set of validation to divided into HOL and LOL set
+    - [x] balances classs's HOL and LOL set to get average hidden representation outputed by neurons
+    - [x] subsample uniformly distributed from validation set used to compute  NIE scores
+    - [x] ranking top-k of NIE's neurons
-    - [ ] balance samples of HOL and LOL set to compute average of [CLS] of every neuron across HOL and LOL set separately
+    - [x] get top-k of HOL and LOL of individual neuron intervention

+- [ ] preediciton analysis
-    - [ ] Compute NIE from splited validate set (every word overlap score used)
+    - [ ] HOL and LOL set
+    - [ ] subsample used to compute indirect effect

-- [ ] NIE of set of neurons
+    - [ ] analyze distributions
-    - [ ] intervene each set of neurons in first and second half of each linear layer of each modules (Q, K, V, AO, I, O)

 ## General Tackles
 1. modifying embedding space to do counterfactual inference